 A student who is on Academic Probation at another institution will be admitted only on a probationary status at Copiah-Lincoln Community College.
-A student who is on Academic

-Suspension at another college or university will not be eligible to attend Copiah-Lincoln Community College until he/she is eligible to return to the other institution.
+A student who is on Academic Suspension at another college or university will not be eligible to attend Copiah-Lincoln Community College until he/she is eligible to return to the other institution.

-However, students may be considered for enrollment at the discretion of the campus Vice President or by attending the Student Success Seminar.
+However, students may be considered for enrollment at the discretion of the campus Vice President or Associate Vice President of Instructional Services or by attending the Student Success Seminar.